DataScienceUIBK/Parse/README.md

 pip install datasets numpy tqdm pandas scikit-learn
 ```

-> If you use API-based models (Together / OpenAI / etc.), you may need to install additional SDKs
-> and set the corresponding API keys depending on your setup.
+> If you use API-based models (Together / OpenAI / etc.), you may need extra SDKs and API keys depending on your setup.

 ---

-### 2) Run evaluation scripts
+## 🧪 Evaluation

+All evaluation scripts follow the same structure and produce JSON predictions under `prompt_results/`.

-#### ✅ Zero-shot
+### ✅ Zero-shot

 ```bash
 cd evaluation/zero_shot
 bash boolean_sh.sh